xiaogit00/musingsblog/content/posts/transfer-learning.md

 ```
 So I was trying to troubleshoot what is wrong with this code.
-The first thing is that I am defining targets twice in the validation loop.
-I need to take the second one out.
+The first thing is that I am defining targets twice in the validation loop (line 31).
+I need to take that one out.
 Then, apparently, targets need to be cast to `long`, like so:

 `targets = targets.to(device).long()`